GuoTengda1993/shellrunner/README.md

 # shellrunner
-Tool for test Linux autimatically, like httprunner
+Tool for test Linux autimatically, like httprunner.